Colitis: Infectious

 A subtype of infectious colitis is Clostridioides difficile colitis, which is informally abbreviated as "C-diff colitis".
 It classically forms pseudomembranes and is often referred to as pseudomembranous colitis, which is its (nonspecific) histomorphologic description.

 Enterohemorrhagic colitis may be caused by Shiga toxin in Shigella dysenteriae or Shigatoxigenic group of Escherichia coli (STEC), which includes serotype O157:H7 and other enterohemorrhagic E. coli.

 Parasitic infections, like those caused by Entamoeba histolytica, can also cause colitis.

 Unclassifiable colitides

 Indeterminate colitis is the classification for colitis that has features of both Crohn's disease and ulcerative colitis.
 Indeterminate colitis' behaviour is usually closer to ulcerative colitis than Crohn's disease.

-Atypical colitis is a phrase that is occasionally used by physicians for a colitis that does not conform to criteria for accepted types of colitis.
-It is not an accepted diagnosis per se and, as such, a colitis that cannot be definitively classified.